cpuchip/homeschool-keeper/docs/17-telemetry-analytics.md

    - Recommendation: Opt-out (default on, can disable)
    - More data, still privacy-respecting

+Opt-out by default (which means enabled at first), but include that on the on-boarding screen and in settings

 2. **Third-party or self-hosted?**
    - Recommendation: Self-hosted for now (simple endpoint)
    - Can add PostHog later for advanced analytics

+Completely self hosted, no third party add a telemetry collection in the db

 3. **How much to track?**
    - Recommendation: Start minimal (Tier 1 only)
    - Add Tier 2 once system is stable

+I feel comportable with tier 1 and tier 2 as long as no PII is collected and this is disconnected from user accounts

 4. **Track errors in detail?**
    - Recommendation: Yes, crashes are critical
    - Use Firebase Crashlytics or Sentry (privacy-reviewed)

+Lets not worry about errors, because we can gather some crash from android/iOS stores

 ---